Category: Uncategorized

 Re-figuring the city: A feminist walk of London’s monuments to women.
 By Rosie Martin and Louise Rondel.

 … [T]he normative figure of leadership and especially in battle has been masculine.
 Women’s inclusion into the nation has been quite specific.
 Certainly, ample qualities of stone have been utilised to carve female statues of the nation.
-In these, though, … Continue reading
+In these, though, women predominantly feature as symbols of virtue, beauty, nurture and justice … It is men,…

 Call for Papers: American Association of Geographers Annual Meeting (AAG) 2018, New Orleans, LA, April 10-14th 2018